noelfoka/media-app/description.md

-## Crating of meadia-app using vite
+## Crating of meadia-app using vite and Tailwind

 ### getting started